Text last updated 26 July 2017

 Your employer must set up a meeting to discuss it with you within 1 month.
 They must then decide and let you know within 14 days.
 They can refuse in some cases such as cost, detrimental effect on work quality performance, or impracticality.

-Cost of taking actions
+Cost of taking actions to tribunals

 Review of Industrial Tribunals